RaffaelaCabriolu/MyDoc/account/linux.rst

 New on Linux systems?
 =====================

-This page contains some tips on how to get started using the Stallo cluster on UiT if you are not too familiar with Linux/ Unix.
-The information is intended for both users that are new to Stallo and for users that are new to Linux/UNIX-like operating systems.
+This page contains information intended for both users that are new to HPC_IFY and for users that are new to Linux/UNIX-like operating systems.
 Please consult the rest of the user guide for information that is not covered in this chapter.

+..
   For details about the hardware and the operating system of stallo, and basic explanation of Linux clusters please see the :ref:`about_stallo` part of this documentation.

-To find out more about the storage and file systems on the machines, your disk quota, how to manage data, and how to transfer file to/from Stallo, please read the :ref:`file_transfer` section.
+To find out more about the storage and file systems on the machines, your disk quota, how to manage data, and how to transfer file to/from HPC_IFY, please read the :ref:`file_transfer` section.

 ssh
 ---

-The only way to connect to Stallo is by using ssh.
-Check the :ref:`login` in this documentation to learn more about ssh.
+The only way to connect to the HPC_IFY is by using ssh.
+Check the :doc:`/account/login` in this documentation to learn more about ssh.

 scp
 ---
+..
+  check the following lines:

 The machines are stand-alone systems.
 The machines do not (NFS-)mount remote disks.
 Therefore you must explicitly transfer any files you wish to use to the machine by scp.
 For more info, see :ref:`file_transfer`.